conan-io/docs/reference/config_files/global_conf.rst

-    core.net.http:client_cert: Path or tuple of files containing a client cert (and key) core.net.http:clean_system_proxy: If defined, the proxies system env-vars will be discarded core.gzip:compresslevel: The Gzip compresion level for Conan artifacts (default=9) tools.android:ndk_path: Argument for the CMAKE_ANDROID_NDK
+    core.net.http:client_cert: Path or tuple of files containing a client cert (and key) core.net.http:clean_system_proxy: If defined, the proxies system env-vars will be discarded core.gzip:compresslevel: The Gzip compresion level for Conan artifacts (default=9) tools.android:ndk_path: Argument for the ANDROID_NDK_PATH
     tools.build:skip_test: Do not execute CMake.test() and Meson.test() when enabled
     tools.build:jobs: Default compile jobs number -jX Ninja, Make, /MP VS (default: max CPUs) tools.cmake.cmaketoolchain:generator: User defined CMake generator to use instead of default